Frumple/mrt-tacobot-cogs/README.md

 ### Cancelling renders

-A render that is running or queued can be cancelled by reacting to the bot's message with the "stop button" emoji ( &#23F9; ).
+A render that is running or queued can be cancelled by reacting to the bot's message with the "stop button" emoji ( :stop_button: ).
 Only the user who initiated the render, or a staff member with Red-DiscordBot mod permissions or above may cancel the render.

 # Password